thephpleague/uri/docs/5.0/manipulations/middlewares.md

 ### Relativize an URI

-The `Relativize` URI Modifier provides the mean to construct a relative URI that when resolved against the same URI yields the same given URI.
+The `Relativize` URI Middleware provides the mean to construct a relative URI that when resolved against the same URI yields the same given URI.
 This modifier does the inverse of the Resolve modifier.
 The uri to relativize must be another Uri object.

 ~~~php
 <?php